0xSpaceShard/starknet-devnet/website/docs/api.md

 ## Devnet API

-Devnet has many other functional features which are available via their own endpoints, which are all mentioned throughout the documentation.
+Devnet has many other functional features which are available via their own endpoints and JSON-RPC, which are all mentioned throughout the documentation.

 ## Config API

-To retrieve the current configuration of Devnet, send a `GET` request to `/config`.
+To retrieve the current configuration of Devnet, send a `GET` request to `/config` or `JSON-RPC` request with method name `devnet_getConfig`.
 Example response is attached below.
 It can be interpreted as a JSON mapping of CLI input parameters, both specified and default ones, with some irrelevant parameters omitted.
 So use `starknet-devnet --help` to better understand the meaning of each value, though keep in mind that some of the parameters have slightly modified names.

 ```json
 {